 In his earlier years, David was a managing and litigation partner in South Island law firm Anderson Lloyd.
-He was also involved in many businesses, including innovative bio-tech export start-ups A2 Corporation, BLIS Technologies, Botryzen and Pharmazen, as well as in more traditional industries.
+He was also involved in many businesses, including innovative bio-tech export start-ups A2 Milk, BLIS Technologies, Botryzen and Pharmazen, as well as in more traditional industries.
 He is an experienced CEO and company director.

 David was appointed to Cabinet in 2005, and served as Minister of Energy, Climate Change, Transport, State Services, Attorney-General, and Land Information under Helen Clark’s Government.
 In Opposition, he served as Deputy Leader, Shadow Attorney General, and in Finance, Economic Development and various other roles.
-His focus has always been, and remains, on delivering prosperity and fairer economic outcomes for all New Zealanders.
+His focus has always been, and remains, on delivering prosperity and fairer economic outcomes within environmental limits for all New Zealanders.